fstamour/breeze/README.md

     ./scripts/doc.sh

-With either method, the documentation is generated into to `docs/` folder.
+With either method, the documentation is generated into the `docs/` folder.

 ### Contributing